 • Superinfection: Prolonged use may result in fungal or bacterial superinfection, including C. difficile-associated diarrhea (CDAD) and pseudomembranous colitis; CDAD has been observed >2 months postantibiotic treatment.

-• Renal impairment: Use the injectable formulation with caution in patients with renal impairment; dosing adjustment required.
+• Renal impairment: Use with caution in patients with renal impairment; dosing adjustment required.